Black History Month

 Dr. Irwyn Ince firmly believes that the ministry of reconciliation demonstrated in the local church by the gathering of people from diverse backgrounds, cultures, and ethnicities, is the natural outworking of a rich covenantal theological commitment.
 He was unanimously elected to the position of PCA General Assembly Moderator in 2018, the first African American to be elected.
 He currently leads our denomination’s Mission to North America.

 Dr. Thurman Williams is the founding pastor of New City Fellowship West End Church in St. Louis, and the Director of Homiletics at Covenant Theological Seminary.
 He also preached at the PCA General Assembly in 2016.
-Prior to planting New City West End in 2019, he and his family lived in Baltimore where Thurman pastored in the inner-city Sandtown community.
-Thurman was the guest speaker for our Rooted in Scripture retreat in February 2023.
+Prior to planting New City West End in 2019, he and his family lived in Baltimore where he pastored in the inner-city Sandtown community.
+Dr. Williams was the guest speaker for our Rooted in Scripture retreat in February 2023.

 To read more about these individuals and others, visit the African American Ministries arm of the PCA.